KSerditov/OnPremise-LLM-with-text-generation-webui/README.md

 # Setup for On-Premise Open LLM using Text Generation Web UI
 A brief setup guide for text-generation-webui on Windows

+Allocate at least 60 Gb of disk space - can be more, depending on model size.

 # Table of Contents
 1. [Prepare Text Generation Web UI](#prepare-text-generation-web-ui)
 2. [Model preparation (Optional)](#model-preparation-optional)